 PARKING.
-One temporary parking lot with 325 spaces is being constructed in 2018, and an additional temporary parking lot with 347 spaces is planned for 2019.
-Approximately 550 on-street parking spaces will also be available to accommodate early stages of development.
+One temporary parking lot will provide 340 pay parking spaces to the public in Spring 2019.
+A second temporary parking lot with 335 spaces is anticipated to begin construction in Spring 2019.
+Approximately 520 on-street parking spaces will also be available to accommodate early stages of development.

 Financial assistance and support has been provided through the following public and private sources: